-She then married and moved to live in Kiryat Shmona for a short period where she taught tennis at Kibbutzim Menara and Amir and also in Metula.
-When they decided to set up home in Karmiel, Joan started working in the Horowitz High School where she taught for 15 very happy years.
+She then married and moved to live in Kiryat Shmona for a short period where she taught tennis at Kibbutzim Menara and Amir and also in Metulla.
+The Weismans later set up home in Karmiel, and Joan taught in the Horowitz High School for 15 very happy years.
 Her two daughters had wonderful years of growing up in the city.
-Wanting to “leave teaching while she was still enjoying her work” Joan decided to take early pension.
-At that stage she began working for the UJIA in Karmiel.
-For three years was a volunteer coordinator for the gap year programme and worked as the aliya person for new immigrants to the local Absorption Center.
-Joan also had the task of writing grant requests for people who needed assistance from the UJIA Funds.
-She then taught English in a program for gifted children from the Arab and Druze sectors at the Ort Braude College in Karmiel.
+Wanting to “leave teaching while I was still enjoying my work”, Joan decided to take early pension.
+She then began working for the UJIA in Karmiel.
+For three years she was the volunteer coordinator for the gap year program as well as the aliyah person for new immigrants to the local absorption center.
+She also wrote grant requests for people who needed assistance from the UJIA Funds.
+Joan then taught English in a program for gifted children from the Arab and Druze sectors at the Ort Braude College in Karmiel.

 - life's journey – exploring relationships, resolving conflicts. a review

 - real estate investment in the us: a primer

 - 100 years on: teaching teachers at levinsky college of education